Relrin/praxis/docs/commands.md

 ## praxis inspect

 Inspect an existing bundle with a human-readable audit.
+The audit shows file counts by inclusion mode (full, focused, signature, summary, skipped), token usage, and dependency information.

 ### Flags